-- Collect names of German universities that offering your research-related courses.
+- Collect names of German universities that offer your research-related courses.
 You can do this with an online search.

-- On websites of these universities, search links of departments related to your area of interest.
-Then get the names of the professors plus their email addresses that are responsible for these departments.
+- On the websites of these universities, search links of departments related to your area of interest.
+Then get the professors’ names and email addresses responsible for these departments.

 - Now one by one sends a request for PhD to all these professors via email.
 In this email first, attach your motivation letter, then recommendation letters, then your research proposal, and other educational documents.

 - Once the professor will accept your proposal, immediately ask him about funding for your living expenses.
 Most of the university professors in Germany work on different projects and have a budget to support researchers.

 - If the professor agrees to provide you with funding.
 Then get your offer letter and apply for the student visa.